nmshd/documentation/_docs_integrate/integration-example.md

 {% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}

-In the Response we will receive the created Relationship.
+In the Response we will receive the Relationship.

 Example: